Protect Your Health As You Grow Older

-Follow these other tips for using smoke alarms:
+Follow these other tips for using smoke alarms and carbon monoxide detectors:

-- Test your smoke alarms once a month by pushing the test button
+- Test them once a month by pushing the test button

-- Put smoke alarms on every floor of your home and near places where people sleep
+- Put them on every floor of your home and near places where people sleep

-- Don’t forget to put a smoke alarm in the basement
+- Don’t forget to put a smoke alarm and a carbon monoxide detector in the basement

 - Replace your smoke alarm if it doesn’t work when tested or if it’s more than 10 years old

-- Dust or vacuum smoke alarms when you change the batteries
+- Dust or vacuum smoke alarms and carbon monoxide detectors when you change the batteries

 Take steps to stay safe while driving.